 We came across a testimony, written by someone on a web site (Justmyconcerns.com).
 We thought it was inspiring.
 The author writes:

 “Thanks Drew Brees for your witness on marriage.”

-“While reading the article I came across the following quote from Drew. ‘…When I put the wedding ring on Brittany’s finger, I said, for better or for worse, till death do us part,’ Period.
+“I was reading a Sports Illustrated magazine at my Dentists office.
+I’m not sure how old the issue is but… while reading the article I came across the following quote from Drew.
+‘When I put the wedding ring on Brittany’s finger, I said, for better or for worse, till death do us part,’ Period.
 No matter how bad it could possibly get, I am committed.
 It’s not about happiness.
 It’s not about feeling.
 I committed myself to her for the rest of my life, and I promise never to walk away.’

 “I was surprised to hear this because usually you only hear negative stuff about sports figures, especially on relationships.
 Drew certainly speaks as a true champion.
 That’s because he takes his personal life just as serious as his professional life.

 “Drew brings up a good point.
 Marriage will not always have happiness.
 Certainly, we strive for that and will get it through the grace of God.
 However, there will be times when feelings for our spouse is dry.
 But we need to remember it’s not about feelings all the time; sometimes we have to grind it out.